 The disability benefits process can be drawn-out and complicated.
 It requires thorough medical records, detailed tests that show your blood pressure of the legs and/or toes, scans that show evidence of your diagnosis of PAD, records that show the continuous issues with pain and mobility, and how you have responded to treatment plans.
 You can be denied benefits twice and then file appeals.
 The last step is a hearing before an administrative law judge.

 You may start the process online at www.SSA.gov, over the phone at 1-800-772-1213 or in person at your nearest SSA office.
-A disability attorney can significantly increase your odds of being approved for benefits.
+A disability attorney or disability advocate can significantly increase your odds of being approved for benefits.